What If I Am in An Accident and Have a Suspended License?

-If you were involved in an accident which was not your fault, and you were driving on a suspended driver’s license, in fact the procedure following the accident is much the same.
-While you will almost certainly be ticketed for driving on a suspended driver’s license, if the other driver was clearly at fault, you may still have to file a personal injury claim in order to recoup your losses, both for your injuries and for the damages to your vehicle.
+If you were involved in an accident that was not your fault, and you were driving on a suspended driver’s license, the procedure following the accident is much the same.
+While you will almost certainly be ticketed for driving on a suspended driver’s license, if the other negligent driver was clearly at fault, you may still have to file a personal injury claim in order to recoup your losses, both for your injuries and for the damages to your vehicle.

 If you are clearly not responsible for the accident—and it cannot be shown that you have any liability for the accident—then it is likely you will still be eligible for compensation for your injuries and other damages.
 It is extremely important in a situation like this that you contact an experienced Virginia auto accident attorney as quickly as possible to avoid having to pay for your own injuries and damages, even though you did not cause the accident.

 WHAT IF I WAS HIT BY A DRIVER WITH A SUSPENDED LICENSE?

 Many drivers who are driving on a suspended license may also be driving without auto insurance coverage.
 In fact, one of the primary reasons drivers may not have auto insurance is because they have a suspended license.
 Although many drivers have a suspended license because they failed to pay a court fine or fee, or failed to appear for a traffic citation, others may have a suspended license because they were driving carelessly or recklessly.
 If that is the case, then the driver could also have been driving carelessly or recklessly when he or she caused your auto accident.